AleNoia/calculator/README.md

 My purpose with this project is learn more about Javascript and how to do a calculator.

-During this project I learned:
+During this project I learned specially:

   * How to do a calculator
-  * How to use mathematical properties in Javascript
+  * More about how to use mathematical properties in Javascript
-  * Leran more abour SCSS
+  * More about SCSS
+  * How to use CSS Grid
+  * And so on

 ***
 # <a name="Installation"></a>🛠 Installation